Last Updated on March 14, 2023

 Let’s talk about portion sizing.
-A typical can contains 12 fluid ounces of Dr. Pepper.
+A typical can contain 12 fluid ounces of Dr. Pepper.
 This amount has 150 calories and 39 grams of sugar.
 Similarly, the Dr. Pepper bottle often found in vending machines is a whopping 16.9 fluid ounces.

 The recommendation for all women is to consume no more than 25 grams of added sugar per day (source: American Heart Association).
 Therefore, finishing just one 12-ounce can of Dr. Pepper soda already exceeds the daily recommendation.

 Keep in mind that many soda cup sizes you would encounter when eating fast food or dining out at a restaurant are larger than 12 fluid ounces.

 In other words, the sugar content can add up quickly, even when it seems as if you are just consuming a little bit.

 However, what about the Diet drinks Dr. Pepper variety?
 Diet Dr. Pepper removes the regular sugar and is sweetened by the artificial non-nutritive sweetener aspartame.
 Aspartame is the same sweetener that is found in Equal or NutraSweet packets.

 Aspartame is a non-nutritive sweetener that has been deemed safe to consume during pregnancy in moderate amounts by the U.S. Food and Drug Administration (FDA) (source: American Pregnancy Association).
 However, it also does not provide any significant nutritional benefits.

 To read more about the safety of aspartame during your pregnancy, check out this article here!